dr-aryone/fortdox/README.md

 # FortDox
 FortDox is a desktop application that safely stores a teams documents and shares a team's passwords safely within the team.

+# Access Amazon server
+navigate to `~./ssh` and create a file `touch config`.

+Copy paste the following into config:
+  > Host fortdox
+        HostName 54.246.221.36
+        Port 22
+        User ubuntu
+        IdentityFile ~/.ssh/private_keys/fortdox.pem (the private key that needs to be generated)

+Generate said private key.

+Then simply type `ssh fortdox` in the terminal.
 # Installation
 Clone the project
 > git clone git@bitbucket.org:edgeguideab/fortdoks.git